eurostat/gridviz/docs/reference.md

 //define draw function
 drawFun : (cells, resolution, cg) => {
-    //draw with HTML canvas in geo coordinates cg.setCanvasTransform()

     //draw each cell as an arrow
     //with a fill color depending on the property "population"